shadab4150/shadab4150.github.io/_posts/2020-01-17-ModernFootball.md

 ---
 layout: post
-title: Modern Football From perspective of data science
+title: Modern Football From perspective of data science  and Regression Models Comparison.
 subtitle: I have combined my love for football and data science to create exploratory analysis of the football  dataset found on kaggle using Python.
 bigimg: https://www.mobilenewsmag.com/wp-content/uploads/2019/01/1_highres_balljames_scisports-696x462.png
 tags: [Football,ML]
 ---

 ## A Brief Project Report --->

-* I have combined my love for football and data science to create exploratory analysis of the football  dataset found on kaggle using Python.
+* I have combined my love for football and data science to create analysis of the football  dataset found on kaggle using Python.

+* It contains an extensive EDA and Regression Analysis,hyperparameter tuning, and various Regression Machine Learning Models Comaprison.

 * To see the complete project and notebooks.
 Click Here. [**Link**](https://shadab4150.github.io/Modern-Football-From-perspective-of-data-science/Regression_Analysis_hyperparameter_tuning.html)